The nature and origin of change

 As an organization's purpose changes, strategy needs to change.
 When that happens, organizational structure must adapt.
 To become more transformative — able to change form as needed in the moment — organizations need to adapt impermanent structures and learn to be in a ready state of change.
 Like individuals, organizations exist in a state of becoming.
 Change is driven by the need to balance external adaptation and internal integration.
 At times, external forces affect an organization's basic purpose and identity.
 Simply stated, for organizations to adapt quickly, structure needs to be more fluid in form.

 Our change model was developed from years of experience and a deep understanding of organizational and human behavior.
-The key to managing change is to have a guidepost or guiding principle for all change.
-This is what I think of as our meta or overall intention.
-Buddhism offers a good example.
+The key to managing change is to have a guidepost or guiding principle for all change, a single intention.

-We design structure as virtual form that can adapt in the moment to address current needs.
+At Mindshift we design structure as virtual form that can adapt in the moment to address current needs.
 We design and develop to meet your emerging future, including capabilities.
 To create long-term sustainability, we design communities where people find meaning in their work and can identify with the values of the organization.
-Looking forward to the opportunity of working with you, learning together, and making a difference.
+We look forward to the opportunity of working with you, learning together, and making a difference.